alvinr/data-modeling/README.md

 * Credit / Debit
 * Reparenting, bi­-directional associations

 Assuming you come from an RDBMS background, how do you model these structures in a NoSQL database?
-This repository covers possible impelmewntations (and limitations) with the following Databases
+This repository covers possible implementations (and limitations) with the following Databases

 * [Aerospike](aerospike/README.md)
 * [Redis](redis/README.md) (in progress)